 If you have a crowded border then it may be a good idea to completely remove your foxgloves once they have finished flowering.

-Being biennials they are very unlikely to flower again so at this point they are just taking up valuable border space and can just be removed to give other plants space to thrive.
+Being biennials they are just taking up valuable border space after they have flowered, been deadheaded and flowered again so they can just be removed to give other plants space to thrive.